anacision/anacision-planning-user-guide/docs/user_documentation/about_anacision_planning.md

 The result of a PLANNING job can be retrieved by its ```job_id```through the endpoint ```GET/planning-job{job_id}```.

-It is again a structured json format which includes the optimized production plan.
+It includes the optimized production plan with the following information in json format:
-It can be retrieved by the job id and contains the following information:

 * Planned production and setup tasks
     * Planned startdate and -time